 - The introduction is quick and honest, taking up no more than one sentence.

-- The second sentence is also quick and to-the-point, explaining what the business does without a five-paragraph pitch.
+- The second sentence is also quick and concise, explaining what the business does without a five-paragraph pitch.

 - The concluding CTA is a simple yes or no question.
 That makes the effort required to respond much easier.